6 Ways to Get Your NFL Fix — Without Paying for Cable

 However, like many others looking to cut the cord, I was scared I’d miss out on live sports.
 In particular, the most popular sport in the U.S.: NFL football.

 As it turns out, there are plenty of ways to get all the football you can handle without having cable.

 Want to catch this NFL season without an expensive cable contract?
 Let’s take a look at the best options at your disposal.

-If you’re a fan of the local team, the easiest way is with an antenna.
+If you’re a fan of the local team, the easiest way to watch is with an antenna.
 That’s right, even your parents’ old bunny ears probably still work.

-However, I opted for a newer, sleeker model — the Mohu Leaf 50, which runs around $60.
+However, I opted for a newer, sleeker model — the Mohu Leaf 50, which runs around $30 on Amazon.
 It worked well in my area, and my wife liked the way it looked.
 A win-win.

 Of course, there are plenty of other antennas on the market — you’ll need to find one that matches your needs.
 I recommend heading over to TVFool.com and running a report to help you decide.
 If you have trouble digesting the site, this subreddit is a good guide.

 If you live within range of the big four networks’ (CBS, Fox, NBC and ABC) over-the-air signal, you’ll be able to pick up every one of your local team’s games for the season.